pietronromano/dbs-mongodb/udemy-mongodb/01-introduction/README.md

 ## Install VS Code extension
 - https://www.mongodb.com/docs/mongodb-vscode/
 - Open VS Code Extensions: MongoDB for VS Code v1.14.2
-- Create a new connection:
+- In the Extension: create a new connection, use this connection string: mongodb://127.0.0.1:27017
-mongodb://127.0.0.1:27017